27 Best Cottagecore Garden Plants

-So, roll up your sleeves, dig into the earth, and let these delightful botanical treasures transform your garden or cottage into a picturesque sanctuary that captures the magic of a bygone era.
+So, roll up your sleeves, dig into the earth.
+Let these delightful botanical treasures transform your garden or cottage style home into a picturesque sanctuary.
 These are the best cottagecore flowers to plant.

 1. Lavender